How visible is your brand?

 Third-party Apps – Heard of any Facebook security breaches lately?
 Through the years Facebook has opened its platform to applications built by third parties.
 These third-parties have in turn gained access to an unprecedented amount of personal data.
 While sites that have used Facebook as a third-party log-in tool have had the data of their users compromised through Facebook’s own vulnerabilities.

 Your audience expects efficiency.

 Does your digital experience respond efficiently?
 Your audience expects immediacy and a laggy experience signals a laggy brand.
-Optimizing your digital experience, providing usage controls and anticipating the need for offline access will go a long towards ensuring that your meeting your audience on their terms.
+Optimizing your digital experience, providing usage controls and anticipating the need for offline access will go a long towards ensuring that you’re meeting your audience on their terms.

 Optimization – The speed at which your website loads has a significant impact on the length of time your audience is willing to engage with your content.
 Efficient code and compressed graphics are just the beginning when it comes to website optimization.
 Check out this article on how the BBC tackles optimization at scale.

 Usage control – Ever get tired of looking at an endlessly spinning loader?
 You can’t be certain that your audience has the best bandwidth in the world but you can provide options to mitigate the issue.
 Streaming services like Netflix vary video quality to reduce potential load times while providing options for users to self-select that video quality that they prefer to receive.

 Offline access – Your audience might always have a device in hand, but they aren’t always connected.
 Apps like Google Maps and Lonely Planet take this into account and allow users to download maps ahead of trips that may take them offline and out of cellular reach.

 Your audience wants to know what you know.

 How much information do you and your audience share?
 You likely collect some amount of data from your audience while increasingly audiences expect to receive more information from the brands they trust.